FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-parameters.md

 ### `Tip`

-Optional amount on the base asset to incentivize block producer to include transaction, ensuring faster processing for those willing to pay more.
+Optional amount on the base asset to incentivise block producer to include transaction, ensuring faster processing for those willing to pay more.
 The value set here will be added to the transaction `maxFee`.

 <<< @/../../docs-snippets/src/guide/transactions/transaction-parameters.test.ts#transaction-parameters-3{ts:line-numbers}